 Over-the-counter whitehead treatments can exfoliate, reduce oil, and even increase skin cell turnover, which helps treat the underlying causes of whiteheads.
 If you choose over-the-counter products to keep whiteheads at bay, be sure they contain active ingredients backed by research to specifically help with unclogging pores, such as salicylic acid alpha-hydroxy acids (AHAs), glycolic, mandelic, and lactic acid, for example.
 (9)

-CLEARSTEM Skincare offers an award-winning AHA mandelic acid serum that dissolves excess oil while stimulating collagen.
+CLEARSTEM offers an award-winning AHA mandelic acid serum that dissolves excess oil while stimulating collagen.
 Known as "The Blackhead Dissolver,” it melts blackheads within 10 minutes alone on your skin.

 Gentle Exfoliants